francescodesantis/neuromodAI/README.md

 cd batches
 python stats.py
 ```
-Replace `path/to/experiment` with the folder where your experiment results (usually JSON files) are stored.

 ### `latex_tables.py`
 This script generates LaTeX-formatted tables suitable for inclusion in academic papers.
 It reads performance metrics and outputs tables summarizing the results.